(858) 586 7777 | About | Testimonials | Contact

 JavaScript to Objective-C:

-The Parent-Child list like functionality was already working in a web application.
+The Parent-Child list-like functionality was already working in a web application.
 The HTML tags, <ul>, <li> provide an excellent Parent-Child relationship among visual components.
 With the help of jQuery plugins, it is a piece of cake to organize components in a nested list order.

 Unfortunately, there was no such Parent-Child relationship available in Apple’s iOS SDK.
-The only component to draw a listing is UITableView but it doesn’t provide any nested list like structure.
+The only component to draw a listing is UITableView but it doesn’t provide any nested list-like structure.

 Implementation Ideas:

-• First of all we looked for some open sources for Tree like view implementation but due following limitation it couldn’t become a solution.Limitations: Unfortunately none of them was providing functionality like; re-ordering and creating new items at specific position.
+• First of all we looked for some open sources for Tree like view implementation but due following limitations it couldn’t become a solution.
+Limitations: Unfortunately none of them was providing functionality like; re-ordering and creating new items at specific positions.

-• Another possibility was to create this structure from scratch using another component provided by Apple’s iOS SDK; i.e: UIView.
+• Another possibility was to create this structure from scratch using another component provided by Apple’s iOS SDK; i.e: UI Table View.
 The UIView component is similar to <div> element tag in HTML, but in addition the UIView component is capable of containing other child UIView components.
 Adding new child components is easy.Limitations: Idea of implementing above requirement from scratch was good in a sense that it was now possible to achieve our goal, but creating a list structure from scratch was time consuming when adjusting each UIView’s placement in vertical order.
-The UIView components are not automatically positioned when some other UIView components are added or deleted.
-In a vertical listing of 5 UIView components, if a new component is added at position 2, we have to make many updates in UI:

 1. Manually calculate the area of newly added item to place it at position 2 (adjusting width, height, x, y)